WellyG00/active-directory-homelab/README.md

 ---

-## Step 11: Group Policy
+## Step 11:  Group Policy Configuration

-I created and applied a Group Policy Object to enforce user restrictions and verified it on the client machine.
+I created and applied a Group Policy Object to restrict access to Control Panel and PC settings for domain users.
+I then updated Group Policy on the client machine and confirmed that the restriction was successfully applied.

 ![GPO](screenshots/22-gpo-control-panel-restriction.png)